British colonization of the Americas: Early colonization, 1607–1630

 As the bottom fell out of tobacco, many absentee shareholders (or Adventurers) sold their shares to the occupying managers or tenants, with the agricultural industry quickly shifting towards family farms that grew subsistence crops instead of tobacco.
 Bermudians soon found they could sell their excess foodstuffs in the West Indies where colonies like Barbados grew tobacco to the exclusion of subsistence crops.
 As the company's magazine ship would not carry their food exports to the West Indies, Bermudians began to build their own ships from Bermuda cedar, developing the speedy and nimble Bermuda sloop and the Bermuda rig.

 Between the late 1610s and the American Revolution, the British shipped an estimated 50,000 to 120,000 convicts to their American colonies.

-Meanwhile, the Plymouth Council for New England sponsored several colonization projects, including a colony established by a group of English Puritans, known today as the Pilgrims.
+Meanwhile, the Council for New England sponsored several colonization projects, including a colony established by a group of English Puritans, known today as the Pilgrims.
 The Puritans embraced an intensely emotional form of Calvinist Protestantism and sought independence from the Church of England.
-In 1620, the Mayflower transported the Pilgrims across the Atlantic, and the Pilgrims established Plymouth Colony in Cape Cod.
+In 1620, the Mayflower transported the Pilgrims across the Atlantic, and the Pilgrims established Plymouth Colony on Cape Cod.
 The Pilgrims endured an extremely hard first winter, with roughly fifty of the one hundred colonists dying.
 In 1621, Plymouth Colony was able to establish an alliance with the nearby Wampanoag tribe, which helped the Plymouth Colony adopt effective agricultural practices and engaged in the trade of fur and other materials.
 Farther north, the English also established Newfoundland Colony in 1610, which primarily focused on cod fishing.

 The Caribbean would provide some of England's most important and lucrative colonies, but not before several attempts at colonization failed.
 An attempt to establish a colony in Guiana in 1604 lasted only two years and failed in its main objective to find gold deposits.
 Colonies in St Lucia (1605) and Grenada (1609) also rapidly folded.
 Encouraged by the success of Virginia, in 1627 King Charles I granted a charter to the Barbados Company for the settlement of the uninhabited Caribbean island of Barbados.
 Early settlers failed in their attempts to cultivate tobacco, but found great success in growing sugar.